Siegfried Placzek

-Siegfried Placzek, (1866 Schwersenz, Kingdom of Prussia – March 8, 1946, New York City, New York, USA) was a prominent German-born neurologist and psychiatrist.
+Siegfried Placzek (1866, Schwersenz, Kingdom of Prussia – March 8, 1946, New York City, New York, USA) was a prominent German-born neurologist and psychiatrist.

 Biography

 Born in Schwersenz, Kingdom of Prussia, Siegfried Placzek studied medicine at the universities of Berlin, Kiel, Leipzig and Jena.
-He traveled to America in 1893 on a study tour, publishing his findings in a book, Medical Science in the United States published in 1893.In 1892 he settled down in Berlin as a neurologist and in 1899 married Elise Hirschwald, a concert pianist and accompanist.
-In 1901 he left Judaism and was evangelically baptized in the Jerusalem Church in Berlin.
-4 In 1899 he married Elise Hirschwald.
+He traveled to America in 1893 on a study tour, publishing his findings in a book, Medical Science in the United States, published in 1893.
+In 1892, he settled down in Berlin as a neurologist.
+He married Elise Hirschwald, a concert pianist and accompanist, in 1899.
 The couple had two children, Dr. Henry Platt (AKA Heinz Placzek) of New York, NY, (1903–1955) and Dr. Gerda Haupt (1901–1989).
 Siegfried Placzek and Elise Hirschwald were divorced in 1915.
+In 1901, he left Judaism and was evangelically baptized in the Jerusalem Church in Berlin.

 Career

 According to his New York Times obituary, Placzek was "recognized as a keen diagnostician and as the leading opponent of extremes in psychoanalysis."
 Dr. Placzek was also an authority on hypnotism and occultism.
 As a pioneer in the study of effects of air travel and high altitudes, he made many balloon ascents around the turn of the 20th century to study the effects of high altitudes on human psychological behavior.
-For many years he was employed as a neurological expert by the German railway systems and did considerable work as a medical expert in criminal trials.
+For many years, he was employed as a neurological expert by the German railway systems and did considerable work as a medical expert in criminal trials.